-If sound quality is paramount, FLAC and WAV are the best.
-These audio formats are not compressed, so it's as full quality sound as possible.
-The problem is, FLAC files are about 5 times bigger than MP3 or M4A files.
-No one I know uses these formats in portable audio players, because it would take too much space.
+If the sound quality is the most important for you, FLAC and ALAC are the best.
+These audio formats use lossless compression, so they are ideal for storing home audio collections in their original quality.
+The problem is that the FLAC files are about 5 times larger than MP3 or M4A files.
+No one I know of uses these formats in portable audio players, because it takes too much space.

 Both iTunes and iPod devices support several digital audio file formats, including M4A, MP3, WAV, AIFF, and Apple Lossless, but not support FLAC.
 So, what the best way to transfer FLAC to iPod with high quality?
 You have two options: convert FLAC to M4A or to MP3.
-M4A is newer than MP3, higher quality, and designed to replace it.
-With M4A, you can get higher quality with lower bitrates and file size.
+M4A is newer than MP3, provides higher quality and is intended for its replacement.
+With M4A you can get higher quality with a lower bitrate and file size.

 1 Download FLAC to M4A ConverterDownload FLAC to M4A Converter from this site: http://www.abyssmedia.com/downloads/audioconverter.exe